ishan111/CompuStatMechRecipes/README.md

 # CompuStatMechRecipes
 This will contain all the code I write for molecular simulation.
 Only getting started here, so I don't expect it to be a professional, efficient  and readable code just yet.
+Hopefully, the final versions of our code will be professional, efficient, readable and capable of being run in parallel in various interfaces